 The IEE Project aims to drive a more proactive, regional, and sectoral-specific approach to early skills and new skills development appropriate to local labour market conditions.
 The IEE Project will provide the platform for all relevant stakeholders, including the diverse SME sector, to come together and engage with their key industry sector partners to provide training and support for local people to allow them to progress in and onto employment with the key skills that the various sectors need.
 More people will be able to access and gain employment as a result.

-There are many examples of good practice employability and skills services operating across the region, for example, Edinburgh Guarantee, Joined Up For Jobs, Joined Up For Business, East Lothian Works, Opportunities Fife, Developing Midlothian’s Young Workforce etc. Expanding this network and building on existing centres in other key geographic areas would help support the recruitment and training needs of business and the RSC Network Project will lead on this expansion.
+There are many examples of good practice employability and skills services operating across the region, for example, Edinburgh Guarantee, Joined Up For Jobs, Joined Up For Business, Access to Work, East Lothian Works, Opportunities Fife, Developing Midlothian’s Young Workforce etc. Expanding this network and building on existing centres in other key geographic areas would help support the recruitment and training needs of business and the RSC Network Project will lead on this expansion.

 In keeping with the aims of the IEE Project, the RSC Network will introduce Regional Skills Partnerships by engaging stakeholders in the private, public and third sectors to develop a regional skills’ offer that takes into consideration current and future Labour Market data.